topcoder-platform/submission-processor-es/README.md

 - ELASTICSEARCH_INDEX: the Elasticsearch index to store Kafka messages data, default value is 'submission-index'
 - ELASTICSEARCH_INDEX_TYPE: the Elasticsearch index type name, default value is 'submission'

+Also note that there is a `/health` endpoint that checks for the health of the app.
+This sets up an expressjs server and listens on the environment variable `PORT`.
+It's not part of the configuration file and needs to be passed as an environment variable

 ## Local Kafka setup

 - `http://kafka.apache.org/quickstart` contains details to setup and manage Kafka server,